shwetal27/open-innovation-lab/Contributing.md

 #How to Report a Bug

 Have you found a Bug or want to propose some changes? please share your idea in our etherpad Channel.
 Don't have access.
-Contact Us. shwetal.shah27@gmail.com
+[Contact Us] (https://pad.okfn.org/p/Open_Innovation_Labs). shwetal.shah27@gmail.com

 #Recognition
 Your name will be displayed against the solutions you propose or the problems you challenge.
 Future hackathons will that take place to solve those problems will be given your name and honour